-How to Get Social Media Evidence Admitted into Court
+Admitting Social Media Evidence in Court

 • Verified the creation and ownership of the content with a witness,